Perspective | Healthy young people are grabbing vaccine doses. It looks unfair. It’s fine.

 The logistics of administering the vaccine are not simple.
 Once a vial is opened, it needs to be used within about six hours.
 Perfectly matching supply and demand each day is challenging.
 Some people do not show up for appointments.
 Others are turned away if they report allergies that might require further investigation.
 While an extra dose or two might be squeezed out of each vial, it depends on the type of syringe used and the skill of the vaccinator.

 Distributing daily leftover doses to medically vulnerable people would be ideal.
 This could be done through prioritized wait lists or relocation of doses to group living facilities.
-When that’s not possible, whether because those on the wait do not turn up promptly, or because of staffing limitations or some other constraint, the alternative — throwing out vaccines or canceling appointments to avoid leftovers — seems far worse.
+When that’s not possible, whether because those on the wait list do not turn up promptly, or because of staffing limitations or some other constraint, the alternative — throwing out vaccines or canceling appointments to avoid leftovers — seems far worse.

 Still, it’s hard to watch people get vaccinated, knowing that if my mother lived just 40 minutes north, she too would be in line for her first shot.
 My colleague, who was able to vaccinate two friends through the use-it-or-toss-it approach, told me he wished he could have given the doses to his parents, who are in their 70s.